aidevnn/FiniteGroup/README.md

 s4.DetailGroup(s4.Tau(2), s4.Tau(3, 4));
 ```

-Will output the permutations and the generated  group table
+Will output the permutations (with its name and its order) and the generated group table.

 ```
 [ 1  2  3  4](@)